hello-mr-vishu/LinC/README.md

 ## Project Overview

-LinC is a comprehensive platform designed to bridge the gap between students and job opportunities.
-It offers an integrated suite of tools to enhance the job-seeking experience, including an Applicant Tracking System (ATS), a Resume Builder, and a Job Tracking feature.
-Leveraging advanced AI capabilities via Langchain, LinC provides real-time guidance and communication through a chat feature.
-The platform is built using Flask, HTML, JavaScript, and SQLite3, ensuring a robust and user-friendly experience.
+LinC is a comprehensive platform designed to bridge the gap between students and job opportunities, offering an integrated suite of tools like an Applicant Tracking System (ATS), Resume Builder, and Job Tracking feature, all enhanced by advanced AI capabilities via Langchain for real-time guidance and communication through a chat feature, and built using Flask, HTML, JavaScript, and SQLite3 for a robust and user-friendly experience.

 ---
 ### Home Page
 ![Home](Docs/Project%20Screenshots/Home.png)